-To make sure Paraplatin is safe for you, tell your doctor if you have:
+To make sure Paraplatin is safe for you, tell your doctor if you have ever had:

 a weak immune system; or

-if you have received carboplatin in the past.
+if you have received Paraplatin in the past.

 How is Paraplatin given?

-You may need to receive blood transfusions while you are being treated with this medicine.
+You may need blood transfusions while you are being treated with Paraplatin.

 What happens if I miss a dose?